IBE160/SG-Lotte/docs/architecture-2025-11-30.md

 This pattern involves:

 1. Collecting user data, goals, and progress.
-2. Constructing a detailed prompt for the OpenAI GPT-4 API.
+2. Constructing a detailed prompt for the Pydantic AI framework with Gemini 2.5 pro/flash.
 3. Receiving, validating, and storing the structured JSON response.
 4. Using user feedback to refine subsequent prompts for continuous adaptation.